superliuxz/SimplexAlg/README.md

-# SimplexSimplex Algorithm in Matrix Notation
+# Simplex Algorithm in Matrix Notation